Gumichan01/lunatix/README.md

  - *lib/*
  - *script/*

 It is very important to keep the engine hierarchy.
-If you do not respect that
+If you do not respect that,
 the engine will not work correctly.

-After that, create a directory with a name like *LunatiX/* into the *include/*
-directory of your project tree and copy all the .hpp files of the engine
-in *include/LunatiX/*.

 Finally, copy the shared libraries in *lib/linux*.